• Contact Us

 How to Log PAM Error Reports

-Before You Begin: You must assume the root role.
+Note: Before you begin: You must assume the root role.

 svcs system-log